Fentanyl Withdrawal Symptoms, Timeline & Detox

 What is fentanyl withdrawal?

 Fentanyl, a synthetic opioid, has made recovery from substance addiction more urgent than ever before.
 Now known as America’s deadliest drug, fentanyl has overtaken heroin and oxycodone as the leading cause of drug overdose deaths.
-When treating addiction to the drug through a fentanyl detox, the body experiences withdrawal as the brain and body react to the shock of the drug’s removal.
+When treating addiction through a fentanyl detox, the body experiences withdrawal as the brain and body react to the shock of the drug’s removal.
 Because of fentanyl’s ultra-high potency and short half-life, its withdrawal symptoms can be particularly severe.
 Fear of withdrawal can be a barrier to recovery for many people, but fentanyl withdrawal does not have to be a difficult and frightening experience.
-Medically assisted fentanyl detox can help people to stop their drug use safely and comfortably.
+Medically assisted fentanyl detox can help people stop their drug use safely and comfortably.

 How can I cope with fentanyl withdrawal symptoms?